Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 - Solution

-Azure Global administrator must accept permissions for the Confluent app.
-After the Azure Global administrator clicks SSO and approve, then all users should be able to log in.
+The Azure Global Administrator must accept permissions for the Confluent application.
+After the Azure Global Administrator clicks SSO and approves, all users can log in.